Find Grad Schools

 Graduate Certificates in Cell/Cellular & Molecular Biology

 There are 5 schools in the United States where you can get your graduate certificate in cell/cellular and molecular biology.
-In recent years, the majority of the students getting degrees in this area were male, and 36 were from an underrepresented racial-ethnic group.
-Also, 18.2% of cell/cellular and molecular biology graduates were international students.
+This degree is more popular with female students, and about 30% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 22.2% of cell/cellular and molecular biology graduates were international students.

 Education Levels of Cell/Cellular and Molecular Biology Majors